 \section{Introduction}

-Advanced Persistent Threats (APTs) unfold as multi-stage campaigns that may span multiple hosts, adapt to the target environment, and frequently rely on “living-off-the-land” techniques that blend with legitimate activity~\cite{barr-smith2021survivalism}.
-Their distributed low-signal activities~\cite{lourenco2024devil} and prolonged dwell times~\cite{milajerdi2019holmes} make end-to-end reconstruction complex in Security Operations Centers (SOCs)~\cite{clearSkyFoxKitten,fireeyeAPT41,mandiant2025mtrends}.
-Provenance-based detection and learning-driven approaches show that reconstructing multi-step behaviors induces dependency explosion and yields large, multi-rooted provenance graphs~\cite{hossain202comb,10646673,10646725,zian2024magic}, and that short or synthetic traces fail to represent characteristic APT dependencies~\cite{milajerdi2019holmes,han2020unicorn,lourenco2024devil}.
+Advanced Persistent Threats (APTs) unfold as multi-stage campaigns that may span multiple hosts, adapt to the target environment, and often rely on ``living-off-the-land'' techniques to blend with legitimate activity~\cite{barr-smith2021survivalism}.
+Their distributed, low-signal activities~\cite{lourenco2024devil} and prolonged dwell times~\cite{milajerdi2019holmes} make end-to-end reconstruction challenging in Security Operations Centers (SOCs)~\cite{clearSkyFoxKitten,fireeyeAPT41,mandiant2025mtrends}.

+Provenance-based detection and learning-driven approaches illustrate why this challenge persists.
+Reconstructing multi-step behaviors leads to dependency explosion and produces large provenance graphs with multiple roots~\cite{hossain202comb,10646673,10646725,zian2024magic}.
+These approaches also show that short or synthetic traces fail to capture characteristic APT dependencies~\cite{milajerdi2019holmes,han2020unicorn,lourenco2024devil}.

 Cyber Threat Intelligence (CTI) provides structured accounts of adversary tactics and techniques.
-Public feeds exhibit heterogeneous formats, uneven granularity, and inconsistent field usage~\cite{jin2024sharing,10117505}.
-However, extracting actionable information from narrative reports requires substantial manual effort~\cite{savat2021extractor}, and most CTI sources lack the procedural context and environmental constraints necessary for reproducible multi-host emulation~\cite{10117505}.
-Analyses of intrusion-detection rules additionally show rapid turnover, skewed alert distributions, and weak links between rules, alerts, and incidents~\cite{vermeer2022evolution}.
-As a result, CTI is used for mapping and coverage but rarely as a direct source of executable adversary actions.
+Public feeds display heterogeneous formats, uneven granularity, and inconsistent field usage~\cite{jin2024sharing,10117505}.
+Extracting actionable information from narrative reports requires substantial manual effort~\cite{savat2021extractor}, and most CTI sources lack the procedural context and environmental constraints necessary for reproducible multi-host emulation~\cite{10117505}.
+There are even some discrepancies between different vendors' reports.
+Analyses of intrusion-detection rules further reveal rapid turnover, skewed alert distributions, and weak links between rules, alerts, and incidents~\cite{vermeer2022evolution}.
+As a result, CTI is used primarily for mapping and coverage, but rarely as a direct source of executable adversary actions.